SoftVarE-Group/feature-model-benchmark/README.md

  1. Find all feature models of domain automotive: *Enter* domain *and then* automotive
  2. Find feature models with domain systems software and format FeatureIDE: *Enter* domain,format *and then* systems software,FeatureIDE
  3. Find all feature models of domain finance with more than 700 features: *Enter* domain,features *and then* finance,>700
+ 4. Find feature models of domain business or with more than 70,000 features: *Enter* domain;features *and then* business;>70000

 | Name | Domain | Format | #Features | #CTC | Source |
 | --- | --- | --- | --- | --- | --- |